 Utah Senator Orrin G. Hatch intervened and the Hill Aerospace Museum was assigned the aircraft in April 1990.
 Planning to move the SR-71 from California to the Hill Aerospace Museum began immediately, and members of the Air Force Heritage Foundation of Utah, the 67th Aerial Port Squadron and the 405th Combat Logistics Support Squadron traveled to California to decide the best way to disassemble, package and transport the aircraft back to the Hill Aerospace Museum.

 In August of 1990, the aircraft was broken down into three major pieces and sorted into smaller components for transport on a C-5 Galaxy.
 When the disassembly was completed, there was no cargo aircraft immediately available to transport the aircraft.
 In the Spring of 1991, representatives from the 67th Aerial Port Squadron and 405th CLSS traveled twice with large, flat-bed trucks to transport most of the palatalized components, leaving only larger components that required to be moved by a cargo aircraft.
 In August 1991, the final transport was arranged.

-It was a two month process to reassemble the SR-71C model, but thanks to 405th CLSS, Volunteers, Air Force Reservists and many active-duty personnel the aircraft was ready for display.
-In October 1991 the SR-71C was placed on display at the Hill Aerospace Museum.
+It was a two-month process to reassemble the SR-71C model, but thanks to the 405th CLSS, Volunteers, Air Force Reservists and many active-duty personnel, the aircraft was ready for display.
+In October 1991, the SR-71C was placed on display at the Hill Aerospace Museum.